Pune: Early and medieval period

 Copper plates dated 858 and 868 CE show that by the 9th century an agricultural settlement known as Punnaka existed at the location of the modern Pune.
 The plates indicate that this region was ruled by the Rashtrakuta dynasty.
 The Pataleshwar rock-cut temple complex was built during this era.
 Pune was part of the territory ruled by the Seuna Yadavas of Devagiri from the 9th century to 1327.
 Pune was under control of various Muslim sultanates until the late 1600s.

 The Maratha Empire

 Pune was part of the Jagir (fiefdom) granted by the Nizamshahi (Ahmadnagar Sultanate) to Maloji Bhosale in 1599.
 Maloji Bhosale passed on Jagir of Pune to his son Shahaji Bhosale.

 The town was destroyed by Murar Jagdeo, a general from the rival Adil Shahi dynasty in 1636.
-Shahaji himself soon joined Adilshahi and regained the Pune jagir.
+After the Mughal-Nijamshahi war, Shahaji soon joined Adilshahi as a political compulsion and regained the Pune jagir.
 At that time he selected the town for the residence of his wife Jijabai, and young son Shivaji, the future founder of the Maratha empire.
-Shahaji appointed Dadoji Konddeo to help Jijabai in the administration of Jagir and in the reconstruction of the town.
 The Lal Mahal residence of Jiajabai and Shivaji was completed in 1640 AD.
 Shivaji spent his young years at the Lal Mahal.
 Jijabai is said to have commissioned the building of the Kasba Ganapati temple.
 The Ganesha idol consecrated at this temple has been regarded as the presiding deity (Gramadevata) of the city.